Bill Bergson and the White Rose Rescue: Plot

-The last summer Gren was murdered.
-Now it's summer again and in Lillköping the "war" between "Vita Rosen" (Kalle, Anders and Eva-Lotta) and "Röda Rosen" (Sixten, Benka and Jonte) continues.
+In the last summer Gren was murdered.
+One year later, in Lillköping the "war" between "Vita Rosen" (Kalle, Anders and Eva-Lotta) and "Röda Rosen" (Sixten, Benka and Jonte) continues.

 Down the castle ruins outside of Lillköping, Eklund's house is located.
 One day when Kalle, Eva-Lotta and Anders pass, they meet a 5-year-old boy called Rasmus who lives there with his father professor Rasmusson, who tells that he has invented an impervious light metal.

-One night after the "war" at the castle ruins, Kalle, Eva-Lotta and Anders see 3 men in a car who kidnap Rasmus and the professor and when Eva-Lotta tries to rescue Rasmus, the kidnappers force her to go with them in their car, but she throws out cakes and papers along the way so Kalle and Anders, who go after them by the professor's motor cycle, can find them.
+One night after the "war" at the castle ruins, Kalle, Eva-Lotta and Anders see three men in a car who kidnap Rasmus and the professor and when Eva-Lotta tries to rescue Rasmus, the kidnappers force her to go with them in their car, but she throws out cakes and papers along the way so Kalle and Anders, who go after them by the professor's motor cycle, can find them.
 After going by car, they go by boat to an island.
 Anders and Kalle swim to the island.

-Eva-Lotta and Rasmus are locked-in in a little house and the professor is locked-in in another house.
-The professor and Rasmus meet the engineer Peters who forces the professor to tell him where the documents, where it's written how to make the impervious metal, are hidden, but he refuses.
+Eva-Lotta and Rasmus are locked in a little house and the professor is locked in another house.
+The professor and Rasmus meet the engineer Peters who forces the professor to tell him where the documents, where it is written how to make the impervious metal, are hidden, but he refuses.
 Rasmus likes the kidnapper Nicke who is nice and fixes the food for them and they become friends.
 The other two kidnappers are called Blom and Svedberg.

-The next day Peters comes to Eva-Lotta's and Rasmus's house and asks Rasmus where the documents are hidden, and he forgets that he mustn't say it and he says that they are behind the books.
+The next day Peters comes to Eva-Lotta's and Rasmus's house and asks Rasmus where the documents are hidden, and he forgets that he must not say it and he says that they are behind the books.
 Peters says that they should go quickly and get the documents.
 Eva-Lotta goes to the window and sings a song on the Rövarspråket and when Kalle and Anders hear the song, they understand what's happening.
 They steal a boat and row over and go quickly by the motor cycle to Eklund's house and find the documents when the kidnappers come.
 They run away along the path towards Lillköping hunted by the kidnappers.
 They meet the policeman Björk, but then the kidnappers have gone.